speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ```

-Finally, we we are going to update the root `main.tsx` to reference our new `Products` component:
+Finally, lets update the root `main.tsx` to reference our new `Products` component:

 ```tsx
 import { Products } from "./components/products";